SIP meaning: common terms and definitions

 ANI

-Automatic number identification: A feature that automatically determines the source telephone number on toll calls for billing purposes.
+Automatic number identification or ANI, is a feature that automatically determines the source telephone number on toll calls for billing purposes.

 LRN

-Local routing number: Used for billing and is a unique 10-digit number formatted like a telephone number.
+LRN is an acronym for local routing number.
+LRNs are unique 10-digit numbers formatted like a telephone numbers that are used for billing.
 It isn't a telephone number but represents an entire telephone switch where all the telephone numbers are routed.
 This allows for local number portability.

 NPA

-Number planning area: A defined geographic area identified by a unique 3-digit code used in North America.
+A number planning area (NPA) is a defined geographic area identified by a unique 3-digit code used in North America.

 NXX

-Part of the number that identifies the central office, otherwise known as the exchange, with the NPA in North America.
+NXX is the middle part of a US number number that identifies the central office, otherwise known as the exchange, with the NPA in North America.

 XXXX

-Part of the number that identifies the station within the NXX in North America.
+XXXX represents the last 4 digits in the US number that identifies the station within the NXX in North America.

 DID

-Direct inward dial: Telephone numbers allocated through one or more SIP trunk lines for a connection to a customer's PBX.
+Direct inward dial or DID numbers are telephone numbers allocated through one or more SIP trunk lines for a connection to a customer's PBX.
 All calls will be forwarded to these telephone numbers via the trunk.

 PBX

-Private branch exchange: A switching system that connects internal phones within a business and also connects them to the PSTN, VoIP providers and SIP trunks.
+PBX stands for private branch exchange and is a switching system that connects internal phones within a business and also connects them to the PSTN, VoIP providers and SIP trunks.

 TFN

-Toll-free number: Allow callers to reach businesses and individuals without being charged for the call.
+Toll-free numbers or TFNs, allow callers to reach businesses and individuals without being charged for the call.
 The called person is charged for subscribing to a toll-free number instead of the caller being charged for calling it.

 SIP trunk